 The Right Stuff

 Unlike household cleaning, where soap is soap and you can use your dish detergent to scrub your toilet, car detailing requires specific products.
 Why is this so important?
-Because household cleaners can strip the wax off your car or even damage your ceramic finish.
+Because household cleaners can remove the wax finish you so carefully applied to your car or even damage your ceramic finish.
 Those same ingredients that get the last stubborn food residue off your dishes will strip the wax off your car.

 Even if you don’t finish your car wash with a hand wax, modern auto paint includes a clear coat layer that can be damaged by harsh household degreasers and chemicals.
 Don’t risk it.